Toa Sasaki

 Toa Sasaki (born 28 February 2007) is a Japanese skateboarder.
-He is a World Skateboarding Championship gold medalist.
+He is a two-time World Skateboarding Championship gold medalist.

 Career

 Following the 2024 Olympic Qualifier Series, Sasaki was ranked in the top-ten of the world street skateboarding rankings, however, Japan already met its quota of three skaters, and as a result he didn't qualify for the 2024 Summer Olympics.

 In September 2024, he competed at the World Skateboarding Championship.
 During the quarterfinals, he finished in 13th place with a score of 56.06.
 During the semifinals he finished in seventh place with a score of 234.00 and advanced to the finals.
 During the finals he won a gold medal with a score of 276.64, finishing over 11 points ahead of silver medalist Matías Dell Olio.

+He competed at the 2025 World Skateboarding Championship, which were postponed until March 2026, and won a gold medal in the street event with a score of 83.90.
+In September 2026, he competed at the 2026 Asian Games and won a silver medal in the street event with a score of 172.35.